Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Measuring Negative Campaigning

-Manual annotation is also highly resource intensive: developing reliable codebooks, training coders, and ensuring inter-coder consistency require substantial time, labor, and funding \parencite{krippendorffContentAnalysisIntroduction2019, vanatteveldtValiditySentimentAnalysis2021}.
+Manual annotation is also highly resource-intensive: developing reliable codebooks, training coders, and ensuring inter-coder consistency require substantial time, labor, and funding \parencite{krippendorffContentAnalysisIntroduction2019, vanatteveldtValiditySentimentAnalysis2021}.
 While crowd-sourcing offers a partial solution by leveraging the ``wisdom of the crowd'' to scale annotation efforts \parencite{benoitCrowdsourcedTextAnalysis2016, vanatteveldtValiditySentimentAnalysis2021}, studies consistently find that trained coders outperform crowd-workers in both accuracy and reliability \parencite{vanatteveldtValiditySentimentAnalysis2021}.
+Beyond performance differences, crowd-sourcing introduces its own validity concerns, including variable coder motivation and attention, which can compromise annotation quality in ways that are difficult to detect or control for \parencite{benoitCrowdsourcedTextAnalysis2016}.
 Moreover, even crowd-based approaches remain too costly for large-scale or multilingual analyses.
 The challenges are particularly acute in cross-linguistic research, where consistency across languages and cultural frames requires aligning coders from different backgrounds around shared definitions---further increasing complexity and cost \parencite{esserComparingNewsNational2012}.

 As a result, most research on negative campaigning has relied on small samples or single-country studies, limiting generalizability and impeding broader comparative insights.
-Notable exceptions include \textcite{walterWhenStakesAre2014}, who study elections in the Netherlands, UK, and Germany; \textcite{klingerAreCampaignsGetting2023}, who analyze European Parliament campaigns; and \textcite{naiGoingNegativeWorldwide2020}, who relies on expert surveys rather than direct content analysis.
+The few comparative studies that do exist illustrate both the demand for and difficulty of cross-national analysis: \textcite{walterWhenStakesAre2014} study elections in the Netherlands, UK, and Germany using manual coding but are necessarily constrained in scale; \textcite{klingerAreCampaignsGetting2023} analyze European Parliament campaigns but face similar scalability challenges; and \textcite{naiGoingNegativeWorldwide2020} achieves broader geographic coverage by relying on expert surveys rather than direct content analysis, inheriting the limitations discussed above.
+These trade-offs between depth and breadth underscore the need for measurement approaches that can combine the granularity of content-level analysis with the scalability required for comparative research.